aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/078_workload/010-deploy-workloads.md

 title: 'Deploy Workloads'
 weight: 10
 ---
 In this chapter you will deploy webstore workload.
-Similiar to namespace in the previous chater , we will setup ArgoCD so that deploying a new workload  is as simple as creating a new  a folder with manifests.
+Similar to namespace in the previous chapter , we will setup ArgoCD so that deploying a new workload  is as simple as creating a new  a folder with manifests.

 ### 1. Create AppofApps workload applicationset